The History of Whitcher Grove

 Today

-Whitcher Grove remains a vital route, providing access to the water catchment area in Reservoir Valley and has an entrance to Wainuiomata Regional Park at 10 Whitcher Grove.
-The few properties along this road are primarily farmsteads with no 6 being a Function Centre called Rosewood Estate.
-From the road, you can clearly see a large redwood tree on one of the properties near where Northbrook was located.
-This was likely planted by the Sinclair family as they also planted three other redwood trees on Hine Road.
-This tree species has the record as the highest tree species on earth.
+Whitcher Grove remains an important route, providing access to the water catchment area in Reservoir Valley and featuring an entrance to Wainuiomata Regional Park at 10 Whitcher Grove.
+The properties along this road are mainly farmsteads, with number 6 operating as a function centre known as Rosewood Estate.
+From the road, a prominent redwood tree is visible on one of the properties, near the former location of Northbrook.
+This tree may have been planted by the Sinclair family, as there are three other redwoods on Hine Road, all on land once owned by the Sinclair family.
+Later, the land came under the ownership of John and Mary Wakeham, whose timeline also aligns with the estimated age of these trees.
+The redwood species holds the record as the tallest tree species on Earth.

 Tags: